Best Peru Itinerary to Avoid Altitude Sickness

 There are three kinds of altitude sickness, the most common in Peru is Acute Mountain Sickness, which is experienced very mildly and the symptoms feel like a hangover.
 However, depending on how your body reacts to low-oxygen levels, you can experience a more severe condition though it occurs less frequently.

-For example, altitude sickness can be related to high-altitude pulmonary edema (HAPE), which causes an excess of fluids on the lungs.
-In the worst case, it can even escalate to high-altitude cerebral edema (HACE), which can be life threatening.
+For example, altitude sickness can be related to high-altitude pulmonary edema (HAPE), which causes an excess of fluids in the lungs.
+In the worst case, it can even escalate to high-altitude cerebral edema (HACE), which can be life-threatening.

-Having that in thought, we’d like to highlight that it’s always best to consult with your doctor before heading to a high-altitude location, especially if having pre-existent pulmonary diseases.
+Having that in thought, we’d like to highlight that it’s always best to consult with your doctor before heading to a high-altitude location, especially if having pre-existing pulmonary diseases.

 How to Prevent and Deal with Altitude Sickness